Blood flow to scalp is THE number one thing in healthy hair growth - The Hair Fuel

 When hair follicle doesn't receive enough blood, it falls into a vicious cycle – known as hair follicle miniaturisation.

-This is where the follicle decreases in size and thus – requires less blood supply.
-But, the less blood supply there is, the less nutrients it brings to the follicle, which further slows down the rate of hair growth and hair thickness.
 Those nutrients, whether consumed as part of supplementation or balanced nutrition never end up reaching the hair follicle.
 This “starves” the hair root from much needed fuel even further.
 This can eventually lead to terminal (thick and visible) hair turning into vellus (transculent) hair.

 As we age, hair follicle minituarisation can occur due to a variety of reasons – often a combination of lifestyle factors and general ageing process: